 Introducing your kids to social media depends on their age.
 If you have young kids and they like to play with the tablet, you should be sure to set up security and privacy on that tablet so that nothing inappropriate can be viewed by accident.
 Loading it with kid-friendly apps that encourage learning for their age range is a good way to use it too.
-But no matter what, little ones need limitations on screen time with or without social media to set a time limit and stick to it.
+But no matter what, young children must spend little, if not zero, time on technology.

-New messengers have come out that allow your kids to safely engage only with approved family members or family friends.
+The new messengers that have come out allow your kids to safely engage only with approved family members or family friends.
 However, young children don’t need this.
 Kids under the age of 13 shouldn’t be using social media.
 If they want to talk to Grandpa and Grandma, for example, call them together using any video chat program you have.

-Be a good role model.
 Show them by example what good usage is and what isn’t.
-If you’re constantly glued to FB and Instagram, your kids will model that behavior.
+If you’re constantly glued to Facebook and Instagram, your kids will model that behavior.
 Make sure your kids see the positive side of social media as well as how to interact outside of it.

-Let them have some independence.
-You should always talk to your kids about smart social media usage like not adding strangers or posting personal information.
+You should always talk to your kids about smart social media usage, like not adding strangers or posting personal information.
 But when they join social media sites, don’t spy.
-You can (and should!) add your child but don’t be a stage-5-clinger and constantly comment, like, or hover around.
-Do keep an eye out and address anything that is inappropriate.
+You can (and should!) add your child, but avoid being a stage-5-clinger and constantly comment, like, or hover around.
+Do keep an eye out and address anything inappropriate.

-For everything else, set the privacy.
-The reason you don’t need to become a spy on your child’s social media is that you should set the privacy on every app.
+You don’t need to become a spy on your child’s social media if you set the privacy on every app.
 Make sure your child understands the privacy settings though.
 Don’t just restrict everything.
 Discuss it together so they know why you’re doing it.

-Set clear rules.
-Ideally, before you hand your tween or teen a tablet and/or smartphone to use as theirs, you should establish clear rules about device usage and social media conduct.
+Ideally, before you hand your tween or teen a device to use as theirs, you should establish clear rules about device usage and social media conduct.
 Let them know what apps are ok and what aren’t, and tell them why.
 Show them examples in the news of how predators have come for children that were careless about their privacy so they understand the real dangers that social media can have if you’re not smart about it.